benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 # Registration Use Cases

-Here are descriptions of several important use casees for openhds-rest.
+Here are descriptions of several important use casees for **openhds-rest**.

 Each one includes:
  - a little "narrative", or context about what a user is trying to accomplish